 The Farmers Market in New Westminster

-Formerly called the Royal City Farmers Market, the New West Farmers Market is one of the few markets in Metro Vancouver that runs close to year-round.
-It’s a great market with both a summer venue and a winter venue.
-In total, it’s open for around ten months of the year.
+Formerly called the Royal City Farmers Market, the New West Farmers Market is typically one of the few markets in Metro Vancouver that runs close to year-round.
+It’s a great market with both a summer venue and a winter venue in normal years.
+On average, it’s open for around ten months of the year.

 Where and When